CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### 13. Starry Cavern

-The remnants of a fierce magical battle waged centuries ago between orcs and their hired wizards can still be witnessed in this area, evident in the structural damage and the scattered skeletal remains.
+The remnants of a fierce magical battle waged centuries ago between ogrekins and their hired wizards can still be witnessed in this area, evident in the structural damage and the scattered skeletal remains.
 This cavern, once the target of their conflict, now offers an awe-inspiring spectacle.

 ```
 The cavern's ceiling sparkles with dazzling minerals, reflecting light in such a way that it emulates a starry night sky.
 Dozens of skeletons, some crushed beneath fallen debris, litter the cavern floor.

 This spacious cavern accommodates two standalone structures, unlike the molekin-sized architecture found elsewhere in the mines.
 Both of these stone buildings are designed for mudblood-sized inhabitants.
-The masonry walls of these structures appear battered and scorched, with their double doors cracked and marred.
+The masonry walls of these structures appear battered and scogrekinhed, with their double doors cracked and marred.
 A rugged escarpment divides the cavern, with a flight of stairs chiseled into it.
 Passageways branch out to the north, south, and west.
 ```

 For a detailed description of the damaged buildings, please refer to sections 14 and 15.
 While the minerals in the ceiling may be visually captivating, they possess neither magical nor monetary value.